Canonical Bayesian Linear System Identification: Conclusions and future work

 Another important extension, as mentioned above, is to move beyond fixed model orders and infer the state dimension \(d_x\) itself, e.g., using Bayesian model selection methods or some approximate information criterion.
+To tackle very high-dimensional systems, addressing scalability is essential; we suggest exploring variational inference methods or stochastic gradient MCMC tailored to state-space structures.
 From a theoretical standpoint, a key challenge is to quantify finite-sample performance by deriving rigorous non-asymptotic bounds on posterior convergence with increasing data, moving beyond the typical Bernstein--von Mises guarantees.
-To tackle very high-dimensional systems, addressing scalability is essential; we suggest exploring variational inference methods or stochastic gradient MCMC tailored to state-space structures.
 Finally, extending structure-informed Bayesian techniques to nonlinear systems, with a similar decomposition of the model class into identifiable and non-identifiable features, represents a considerably more challenging but highly promising direction.